 Tony Kaye has a lot to say in "Detachment" and all the wrong tools to say it.
 It's a shrill and didactic melodrama about the pratfalls of the education system, rendered in shockingly amateur terms.
-However, there here is an element of sheer spectacle in seeing a top-tier cast assembled for such a deeply awful production.
+However, there's a certain backwards entertainment value in seeing a top-tier cast assembled for such a deeply awful production.

 Adrian Brody stars as Henry Barthes, a downtrodden substitute teacher nursing the psychological wounds of his mother's suicide.
 Briefly assigned to a particularly troublesome public high school, Henry tries to tamp down the angrier students' hostility while defending ostracized Meredith (Betty Kaye).
 At home, he hesitantly allows an underage prostitute (Sami Gayle) to crash on his couch when she chases him home.
 In between these endeavors, he visits his ailing grandfather (Louis Zorich), whose death is imminent.

 The plot fundamentals take their cues from "Half Nelson," although Henry has fewer problems than the teacher in that legitimately moving work.
 Played by Brody with eternally sad eyes and eyebrows that reach for the sky, Henry is basically a classroom Christ, deeply torn by the disarray surrounding him and dedicated to changing it.
 He's as hopelessly righteous as the movie itself.

 Brody acts circles around this material, but he can't transcend dreadful writing and amateurish direction.
 Stylistically, "Detachment" is all over the place.
 It opens with a quote from Albert Camus before segueing into apparent real-world interviews with high school teachers explaining how they got their starts, which leads into a mock interview with Brody in character.
 This becomes a recurring device that allows Brody to pontificate for the camera about the futility of his job.